 - white cabinets – Sherwin Williams (custom white color) but closest would be Extra White

-- island color – Sherwin Williams Oyster Bay
+- island and tongue & groove peninsula color – Sherwin Williams Oyster Bay

 I chose almost all deep drawers for our base cabinets.
 My mom’s home has deep drawers and they are so much easier to use and seem to store so much more.
 We ripped out all of the existing soffits and added upper glass cabinets and a new upper and lower cabinet in the corner.
 This area once was an empty and wasted space but now serves our little coffee station.